SIMEXP/niak/pipe_basc.md

 ## Overview

 This tutorial describes how to apply a bootstrap analysis of stable clusters (BASC) on a group of fMRI datasets acquired on multiple subjects.
 The bootstrap analysis of stable clusters (BASC) is a pipeline that builds brain parcellations (clusters) based on the similarity of individual fMRI time series.
 The BASC implements some boostrap replications of the cluster analysis as well as a consensus clustering approach to capture stable clusters at the individual and group levels.
-The pipeline also includes some automated method (called MSTEPS) to identify critical numbers of clusters, that summarize accurately a whole hierarchy of decomposition into brain networks.
+The pipeline also includes an automated method (called MSTEPS) to identify critical numbers of clusters, that summarize accurately a whole hierarchy of decomposition into brain networks.
 There is a set of [slides](http://files.figshare.com/2030483/basc_pipeline_niak.pdf) describing the pipeline.

 ## Syntax